 If you’ve got 48 hours to spare and have a hankering for one of Australia’s favourite foods, here’s how we suggest spending your time in Chinchilla’s melon mania this summer.

 1.30pm: Arrive in Chinchilla

 It’s a scenic route to Chinchilla whether you take the car, bus or train to get you from point B (Brisbane) to C (Chinchilla).

-If you’ve got plenty of time up your sleeve, jump on board Queensland Rail’s Westlander which departs Brisbane every Tuesday and Thursday – whisking you away for seven hours of window watching, before rolling into Chinchilla’s one railway station.
+If you’ve got plenty of time up your sleeve, jump on board Queensland Rail’s Westlander which departs Brisbane every Tuesday and Thursday – whisking you away from the hustle and bustle of the city for a comfortable seven-hour trip, before rolling into Chinchilla’s railway station.

-Don’t want to spend your precious time off behind the wheel?
+Ready to drive but don’t want to spend your precious time off behind the wheel yourself?
 Opt for a bus journey where all you have to worry about is scoring a window seat.

 2pm: Check into The Laurels

 Dial up the romance with a luxurious stay at the only waterfront accommodation in town, The Laurels of Chinchilla.

 It’s got ‘rustic retreat’ down pat, with private boutique bungalows and cottages surrounded by lush gardens bordering Charley’s Creek.

 Here you can have a break from the energetic festival, take in the beauty of Chinchilla’s countryside and soak up the serenity (plus wash off any watermelon you might be wearing) in your private bathtub on your balcony.